What’s trending in the UAE? Website Builders!

 - Connect* – $7/month (for one-year plan: $4/month and two-year plan: $3/month)

 - *Only available when you upgrade from a free plan

 If you belong to the clan of Google fans, then you will like it for sure.
 But it lacks the choice of themes and design features.
 If your intention is making money online with blogs, just stay away from this as you’ll find no provisions to key in the meta title and description.
 It is not easy to get a domain name of your choice on Google Sites unless you have a physical address.
 If you are looking at fluidic integration with G-Suite, then go for it.

 - G-Suite subscription plan – $5/month and $10/month

 Choose this only if you are a pro-designer.
 Sites built out of this, look sleek and modern as they are equipped with trendy designs.
-However, the template-choice is very limited and interface looks clumsy.
-Another cool thing about Webflow is their brilliant video tutorial, which of course is of no use to beginners.
+Another cool thing about Webflow is its brilliant video tutorial, which of course is of no use to beginners.

 - Ideal for professional designers